Medical expert of the article

 - Alcohol abuse.

-- Poisoning the body.
+- Poisoning of the body.

-- Impaired renal function and liver.
+- Impaired kidney and liver function.

 Sensory axonal neuropathy